Resources for speaking out

 Social issues resources

 These studies produced by the Church can be used in group or Bible study groups to help you reflect prayerfully on some of the key issues facing our communities.
-To order free printed copies of the booklets for your church, contact us.
+The study guides are available for download at the bottom of this page.

 House to Home